sanjaybn77/learn_devops/docker/docker_commands.md

 # to download the tools image to docker

 docker pull [ image name ]
+eg :
-eg : docker pull ubuntu
+1) docker pull ubuntu
+2) docker pull jenkins/jenkins:lts

+# to check how many images are there
+docker images